-- Transition to Retirement Account, where you are under age 65 and you have not retired or met another condition of release that has a nil cashing restriction, or - Pension Account, if you are age 65 (even if you have not retired), or if you permanently retire before age 65.
+- Transition to Retirement Account, where you are under age 65 and you have not retired or met another condition of release that has a nil cashing restriction, or - Pension Account, if you are age 65 (even if you have not retired), or if you permanently retire before age 65 having met your preservation age, or have met another condition of release which results in your superannuation balance to become unrestricted non-preserved.

 Refer to Part 8 "How to open and operate an Account" for more information on how to open a Transition to Retirement Account and a Pension Account.